 The Chairman's Committee assists in determining the development policies, along with the strategic and operational guidelines, to be submitted to the Board of Directors and oversees the correct implementation of same.
-The committee is also called upon to express opinions regarding the strategically relevant development and investment transactions to the extent that the latter could have a significant impact on the value or composition of the company's equity or stock price.
+The committee is also called upon to express opinions regarding the strategically relevant development and investment transac-

-The current Chairman's Committee was appointed by the Board of Directors on 17 April 2015, following the share holders' renewal of the corporate bodies on 15 April 2015.
+The current Chairman's Committee was appointed by the Board of Directors on 17 April 2015, following the shareholders' renewal of the corporate bodies on 15 April 2015.
 The Chairman's Committee in office from 1 January 2015 through 15 April 2015 was comprised of Gilberto Coffari (Chairman), Sergio Costalli, Claudio Albertini and Roberto Zamboni.
-As of 17 April 2015, the Chairman's Committee is comprised of Gilberto Coffari (Chairman), Fernando me Pellegrini, Claudio Albertini and Elio Gasperoni.
+As of 17 April 2015, the Chairman's Committee is comprised of Gilberto Coffari (Chairman), Fernando Pellegrini, Claudio Albertini and Elio Gasperoni.